Thai script: History

 The Thai script is derived from the Old Khmer script (อักษรขอม, akson khom), a sophisticated writing system rooted in the South Indian Pallava alphabet (ปัลลวะ) and a southern branch of the ancient Brahmi tradition.
 The Sukhothai script was the earliest Thai script developed from the Old Khmer script.
 The Ram Khamhaeng Inscription dated to 1292 is often cited as the script's first appearance, yet many scholars question its authenticity and reliability as historical evidence.
 However, according to the Wat Bang Sanuk Inscription (C.107) in Phrae province, several scholars proposed that the earliest Thai script could be dated back to 1219.

 The introduction of tone markers in the Thai script was an adaptation to record tonal features absent in the source languages such as Dravidian languages, Indo-Aryan languages and the Mon-Khmer (Austroasiatic languages) family.
 Although Chinese and other Sino-Tibetan languages have distinctive tones in their phonological system, no tone marker is found in their orthographies.
 Another addition was consonant clusters that were written horizontally and contiguously, rather than writing the second consonant below the first one.
 The vowel marks were written on the main line.
 However, the practices fell out of use not long after.

 Orthography

-Here, the word meaning "embassy", which should be spelt สถานทูต, is misspelt สถานฑูต [sic] with tho montho instead of the correct tho thahan.
+Here, the word meaning "embassy", which should be spelt สถานทูต, is misspelt สถานฑูต[sic] with tho montho instead of the correct tho thahan.
 These two letters look similar for untrained eyes and share the same class.

+An example of Thai “wisdom tree sign” illustrating handwritten script variation.
+The text reads “อย่าหิวสวรรค์ .....มันจะผันไปนรก” The sample demonstrates the characteristic placement of superscript vowels and tone marks, as well as the decorative flourishes and ligatures common in written & artistic Thai orthography that differ from standard print fonts.

 There is a fairly complex relationship between spelling and sound.
 There are various issues: